wanglin2/mind-map/web/src/pages/Doc/en/changelog/index.md

 New: 1.Support setting the position of the initial central node.

+### 0.5.3-fix.1

+Fix: 1.Fix the issue where setting the position of the initial central node does not take effect.

 ## 0.5.2

 Fix: 1.Remove `uid` from exported `JSON` data; 2.Clear the node cache pool when re rendering.